YoungjaeKim/japanese-sentiment-analysis-huggingface-flask-api/ReadMe.md

 }
 ```

-The first one shows **Negative** degree from 0 to 1, and the last one gives **Positive** degree.
-Remember, the first one means a degree of Negative in this model.
+The first one displays the **Negative** degree from 0 to 1, while the last one indicates **Positive** degree.
+Please note that the first element indicates the **Negative** in this model.
-The label `0` means it's Negative, `1` means Positive.
-But I recommend to find adequate output with given degrees.
+The label `0` indicates a negative sentiment, while `1` indicates a positive sentiment.
+However, it is recommended to interpret the output based on the degrees provided.